 So, what were the personal intentions behind our experiment?
 One goal was the quest for fewer hassles.
 As any one who has one knows, the bigger the home, the more time it takes to take care of it.
 Sure we had lots of nice furniture, and a big lovely yard with a pool and spa.
 But based upon how much the two of us actually used some of those amenities, they just didn’t seem that important to us.
 We also decided that although our mortgage on the bigger house was something we were able to easily maintain, the thought of a home completely free and clear seemed daringly extravagant.
 Lastly, we wanted a home in a certain neighborhood that offered dozens of free benefits and the only ones available in our price range were more modest in size.
 Again, the trade-off seemed beneficial.

-One year later, we fit perfectly in our home with no regrets.
+Three years later, we fit perfectly in our home with no regrets.
 Not only does our home contain everything we need, we also love our neighbors.
 One thing we never expected was the advantage of living in a denser neighborhood and being physically closer to people.
 We feel much more a part of a community and enjoy spending time walking and participating in everything that happens around us in a much more personal way.
 Daily we can walk or bike to grocery stores, the library, restaurants, parks, and all sorts of other outlets.
 Instead of merely living in the suburbs, we now live amongst friends.

 Interestingly enough, once we cleaned out the excess from our previous home we found our new home was plenty big enough for all the stuff we really wanted and needed in our lives.
 Again, the more stuff you have the more it has to be cleaned, taken care of and maintained.
 Now, instead of having to manage and take care of a bigger home and yard, we get to spend that excess time doing things we enjoy.